-Operational risks account for 30.9% of total EL The initial fiveyear service contract and warranty period by MHI Vestas and the largely fixed-fee operating and maintenance agreement by Ørsted, as well as a maintenance reserve, mitigate risks from operating expenditure uncertainties.
-Potential counterparty risks regarding the service providers are low because of their long-standing track records, strong market positions, good credit standing and significant commitment to the project.
+Operational risks account for 32.4% of total EL.
+MHI Vestas' initial five-year service contract and warranty period and Ørsted's largely fixed-fee O&M contract and maintenance reserve mitigate risks from uncertainties in operating expenditure.
+Potential counterparty risks with respect to the service providers are low due to their long track record, strong market positions, good credit ratings and significant commitment to the project.

-Revenue risks account for 24.2% of total EL.
-Priority dispatch of electricity, the absence of price risk due to regulated fixed feed-in tariffs, and the generally good quality and reliability of the offshore wind resource mitigate the risk of revenue fluctuations.
+Revenue risks account for 24.0% of total EL Priority dispatch of electricity, the absence of price risk due to regulated fixed feed-in tariffs, and the generally good quality and reliability of the offshore wind resource mitigate the risk of revenue fluctuations.
 The project's strong economic rationale, negligible risk of retroactive regulatory change in Germany, and high barriers to entry compensate for the project's significant dependence on subsidies.

-Financial strength risks account for 32.4% of total EL.
-The transaction has average coverage ratios and demonstrates good resilience to cash flow stresses.
-Refinancing risk is low thanks to the relatively small balloon amount.
-A balloon reserve account in combination with mandatory cash sweeps, regulated price floors for 10 years after maturity, and the fact that the notes mature at least 15 years before the project life ends further reduce refinancing risk at maturity.
+Financial strength risks account for 32.7% of total EL.
+The transaction has average coverage ratios and demonstrates good resilience to cash flow stress.
+Refinancing risk is low due to the relatively small balloon amount.
+A balloon reserve account combined with mandatory cash sweeps, regulated price floors for 10 years after maturity, and the fact that the notes mature at least 15 years before the end of the project life further reduce the refinancing risk at maturity.

-Project structure and compliance risks account for 12.6% of total EL.
-The notes may be structurally subordinated to Ørsted's emergency funding, which is partly mitigated by a contractual cap on the servicing of such a loan, the robust governance and security framework, and the experienced sponsors and operator who have a significant economic interest in the project.
+Project structure and compliance risks account for 10.9% of total EL.
+The notes may be structurally subordinated to Ørsted's emergency funding, which is partly mitigated by a contractual cap